New Mexico man facing charges after hostages freed

 ALAMOGORDO, N.M.
-(AP) — A New Mexico man was facing assault and other charges Monday after state police said he held more than a dozen people hostage inside a roadside store where he fled after exchanging gunfire with officers.
+(AP) — A New Mexico man faced assault and other charges Monday after state police said he held more than a dozen people hostage inside a roadside pistachio store where he fled after exchanging gunfire with officers.

-Kaleb Scroggins.
-21, was arrested Sunday afternoon after a SWAT team went into McGinn’s Pistachio Farm store near Alamogordo and freed the 14 hostages.
+Kaleb Scroggins, 21, was arrested Sunday afternoon after a SWAT team went into the store near the small southern New Mexico city of Alamogordo and freed the 14 hostages.
+They were inside the store that sells products from a farm with 12,300 pistachio trees.

-Alamogordo police had been seeking Scroggins for an unrelated shooting and got a tip that he may be in the area, state police spokesman Carl Christiansen said in a news release.
+Police were seeking Scroggins in connection with an unrelated shooting early Sunday morning where the victim was shot three times but survived, state police spokesman Carl Christiansen said.

-Officers spotted his vehicle and gave chase along a country road.
-At U.S. Highway 54, Scroggins pulled into traffic and was broadsided by another vehicle.
-He jumped out and exchanged gunfire with officers before running into the store, authorities said.
+Officers saw his vehicle and chased it until Scroggins’ vehicle was broadsided by another vehicle when he pulled onto a state highway.
+He exchanged gunfire with officers before running into the store, authorities said.

 Most Read Stories